 In the middle of the 19th century, attitudes changed markedly and the Observance of 5th November Act was repealed in 1859, the anti-Catholic extremists and rioters being dealt with and the celebration transformed into a family-friendly event at the turn of the century.
 During the 20th century it was still observed, but today it has almost been eclipsed by the transatlantic import of Halloween.

 Guy Fawkes Night in Ireland

-The Gunpowder Plot mainly targeted England and Scotland - both Wales and Ireland were mere side shows to the goings-on there, and especially Ireland was busy pursuing her own agenda most of the time.
-But British settlers carried the Guy Fawkes Night tradition everywhere, notably to the American colonies and into Ireland, especially the Plantations in the North.
-In North America it became known as "Pope Day" and was losing popularity in the 18th century (after all the revolutionary fervor did somehow clash with celebrating a British king's survival).
+The Gunpowder Plot mainly targeted England and Scotland - both Wales and Ireland were mere sideshows to the goings-on there.
+This is also because Ireland was busy pursuing her own agenda most of the time.
+However, British settlers carried the Guy Fawkes Night tradition everywhere, notably to the American colonies and into Ireland, especially the Plantations in the North.
+In North America, it became known as "Pope Day" and was losing popularity in the 18th century (after all the revolutionary fervor did somehow clash with celebrating a British king's survival).